cloudify-cosmo/docs.getcloudify.org/content/manager/roles-management.md

 System wide roles:

 - `sys_admin` has permissions to all tenant level APIs in addition to system level APIs.
-  The user admin is created automatically as sys_admin in the bootstrapping process.
+  The user admin is created automatically as sys_admin in the installation process.
 - `default` doesn’t have permission for anything until he will be assigned to tenant.

 Tenant’s Role: